aharden/aharden-puppet_ent_agent/README.md

 If you specify a version number, it may cause issues with general vs specific version differences (ie 3.2.0 vs 3.2.0.el6.1).

+To disable updating, set this to 'present'.

-See the related *version* variable documented below for AIX/Solaris/Windows.
+AIX/Solaris/Windows don't support this: see the related *version* variable documented below.

 ####`master`